Leonid Kravchuk: Economy

 Ukraine under Kravchuk's presidency fell into economic depression from 1992; the country's gross domestic product dropped by 9.9% in 1992, 14.2% in 1993 and 23% in 1994, ultimately standing at half of 1992 levels by 1995.
 Inflation reached a peak of 5000% in 1993, erasing the population's savings and reducing the purchasing power of wages, pensions and all other sources of income.
 Similar economic declines were found across other post-Soviet states, with researcher Verena Fritz writing in 2007 that the "best-performing" states had lost 20–35% of their GDPs in the early 1990s as a result of the Soviet Union's dissolution.
-Business networks that emerged in eastern Ukraine the 1970s (such as the Dnipropetrovsk Mafia and the Donetsk Clan) became greatly enriched as a result of Ukrainian independence, obtaining their money through both illegal and semi-legal means using wealth which either had been accumulated under the Soviet Union or was invested by high-ranking individuals in communist organisations (particularly the Komsomol and CPU).
+Business networks that emerged in eastern Ukraine in the 1970s (such as the Dnipropetrovsk Mafia and the Donetsk Clan) became greatly enriched as a result of Ukrainian independence, obtaining their money through both illegal and semi-legal means using wealth which either had been accumulated under the Soviet Union or was invested by high-ranking individuals in communist organisations (particularly the Komsomol and CPU).
 The Ukrainian state's weak organisation at the time allowed these business and organised crime networks to gather economic assets.
 Kravchuk was politically connected to these networks, and their members became the Ukrainian oligarchs later in the 1990s.
+A model of hand trucks, popular among Ukrainians to engage in shuttle trade during the economic crisis, became informally known as a kravchuchka after Kravchuk.

 Foreign policy

 As part of the agreement between the national communists and national-democrats, the latter group largely dictated foreign policy during Kravchuk's presidency.
 Dmytro Pavlychko, Bohdan Horyn and Serhiy Holovatyi, all influential People's Deputies on the Foreign Affairs Committee, were longtime dissident activists who belonged to Rukh and the pro-Kravchuk Republican and Democratic parties.
 This policy came to an end following the 1994 parliamentary election, when Communist Borys Oliynyk became head of the Foreign Affairs Committee and Socialist Volodymyr Mukhin the Defence and Security Committee.
 Kravchuk took a pro-European stance, developing relations with the West and signing a cooperation accord with the European Union.
 He opposed membership in the EU, Council of Europe and General Agreement on Tariffs and Trade.

-Kravchuk welcomed the idea of NATO enlargement.
-As president, he never opposed the expansion of the alliance or the possibility of a future Ukrainian membership to NATO.
-This was reflected in his disdain for military cooperation with Eurasian structures, such as the Commonwealth of Independent States, in favour of European security structures.
-He said that "the best guarantee to Ukraine's security would be membership to NATO."
-He expressed support for an immediate Ukrainian membership to NATO in 1994.
+Kravchuk welcomed NATO enlargement, and advocated for Ukrainian NATO membership as "the best guarantee to Ukraine's security".
+Kravchuk, as other Ukrainian politicians of pro-Western inclination, saw NATO membership as part of integration with European political structures, which, in their view, Ukraine was separated from as a result of Soviet rule.
+Kravchuk's antipathy towards the Commonwealth of Independent States also led him to support integration into NATO, and, in February 1994, Ukraine became the first member of the Partnership for Peace within the CIS.